somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 ### Abstract

-Physics and Mathematical Laws are represented in the Language of Duality to be a Form of "simple mass balance".
-Every Law ever known in Physics, Mathematics or any other Language, and any Law which could ever be known is to be seen as a form of Duality.
-This is further reinterpreted as: it is this unique conserved quantity (Knowledge) which appears in all kinds of possible forms of Duality.
+Languages from Physics and Mathematics are represented in the Language of Duality.
+This reduces the known Languages to be a Form of "simple mass balance".
+Every Fundamental Law in Physics, Mathematics or any other Language is to be seen as a form of Duality.
+This is further reinterpreted as: it is this unique conserved quantity (Identity) which appears in all kinds of possible forms of Duality.

 ### "Knowledge is Conserved" (The Fundamental Law of Language Duality)